schaarschmidt/blog/source/_posts/2013-02-18-tricks-of-the-rails-development-trade-learned-while-updating-applications.markdown

 These are my notes after upgrading about a dozen applications, many of them twice in the past month or two.

-If you don't have a solid batch of unit tests, then the odds of my spending anytime on patching your open source project are nil.
-Well, not quiet.
-I've done a few.
+If you don't have a solid batch of unit tests, then the odds of my spending any time on patching your open source project are nil.
+Well, not quite: I've done a few.

 But seriously, with tests, my workflow looks something like this: